nbtrieu/e-commerce-backend/README.md

 # E-commerce Back-End
 ## Description

-This back-end of this application is built using the latest technologies to allow e-commerce sites to successfully create, update, and delete data in their database.
+This back-end application was built to allow e-commerce sites to successfully create, update, and delete data in their database.

 ## Table of Content